zididadaday/fw13-amd300-fedora-secureboot/README.md

 # Add tpm2 configuration option to /etc/crypttab
+# discard, luks, tpm2-pcrs because it does no harm
+# The entry should already exist, you just have to modify the config on the line end
 luks-$UUID UUID=disk-$UUID none tpm2-device=auto,luks,discard,tpm2-pcrs=1+3+5+7+11+12+14

 # Update initramfs (to get necessary tpm2 libraries and parameters for decryption into initramfs)
 dracut -fv --regenerate-all

+# Reboot to test that you are no longer prompted to enter your passphrase for disk decryption.

 ```

 `https://community.frame.work/t/guide-setup-tpm2-autodecrypt/39005`